COVID-19 Vaccine and Boosters

 - Faculty and employees must complete this entire form in order to submit your request for review.

-Failure to comply with NYU’s COVID-19 immunization requirement will result in being prevented from entering NYU buildings and other significant consequences, up to and including de-enrollment.
+Students: Failure to comply with NYU’s COVID-19 vaccination requirement will result in being prevented from entering NYU buildings and other significant consequences, up to and including de-enrollment.
 Consequences of de-enrollment include: being dropped from and unable to attend classes; if you live on campus, being required to vacate your residence hall; and having your identification card deactivated.
 De-enrollment may also carry financial consequences in accordance with NYU’s Refund Schedule.

 Review the guidance specifically for international students who do not have access to COVID-19 vaccines prior to arriving on campus.